kamranayub/kamranayub.github.io/source/_posts/2016-02-02-typewriter.markdown

 ## Enter Typewriter, stage right

-[Typewriter](http://frhagn.github.io/Typewriter/index.html) is a Visual Studio extension that does one thing and does it well: it lets you create a **Typescript Template** files.
+[Typewriter](http://frhagn.github.io/Typewriter/index.html) is a Visual Studio extension that does one thing and does it well: it lets you create **Typescript Template** files.
 These are *basically* T4 templates but they're abstracted to the point where it's actually *easy* to use (sorry T4).
 When you save your C# files, Typewriter reflects over them and will run the template and generate corresponding Typescript files.
 This lets you do simple things like mirror types to crazy things like... generate an entire AJAX web service.

 So, using Typewriter, what would the template file look like to mirror our models?